Siege of Mirandola (1511): War of the League of Cambrai

-Pope Julius II’s campaign against the French
+Pope Julius II's campaign against the French

 Concurrent with the peace agreement with Venice, Julius withdrew from the League of Cambrai.
 He now turned his attention to stopping the French from dominating northern Italy.
 First, Julius attempted to ally unsuccessfully with the Holy Roman Empire and Spain in a new league against France.
 When that did not work, Julius let the Venetian military revitalize and supplemented that force by entering into a five-year alliance with the Swiss guard mercenaries.

 To start his campaign against the French, Julius first set his sights on the Duchy of Ferrara, a fief of the Holy See, that continued to be a member of the League of Cambrai and an ally of the French.
 In August 1510, Julius executed an unsuccessful attack on Ferrara.
 Although this alarmed Louis XII, the French did not counterattack with armed forces.

 Undeterred, Julius quickly attacked and took the city of Modena.
-In response, Chaumont, the Grand Master of Milan, marched a French force in October toward Bologna, the northern headquarters of the Papal States.
+In response, Charles II d'Amboise, Seigneur de Chaumont, the French Governor of Milan, marched a French force in October toward Bologna, the northern headquarters of the Papal States.

 With a force too small to defend Bologna, Julius entered into negotiations with Chaumont in an attempt to stall until reinforcements could arrive.
 Ultimately, Venetian and Spanish reinforcements arrived and the French withdrew.

 Attack and siege of Mirandola

-Although the Pope’s forces were too small to attempt another attack on Ferrara, Julius was determined to continue his campaign against France and chose to attack two outposts of the dominion of Ferrara, Concordia and Mirandola.
-The Pope’s reasoning was that holding these castles west of Ferrara would prevent the French from coming to the aid of Ferrara.
+Although the Pope's forces were too small to attempt another attack on Ferrara, Julius was determined to continue his campaign against France and chose to attack two outposts of the dominion of Ferrara, Concordia and Mirandola.
+The Pope's reasoning was that holding these castles west of Ferrara would prevent the French from coming to the aid of Ferrara.

 Concordia fell easily, but Mirandola withstood the Papal attack, and as the new year started a siege of Mirandola began.
 Unhappy with his generals, Julius set out for Mirandola on 2 January 1511.
 Upon arriving in Mirandola, Julius berated his generals and immediately took command of the military operation.
 Still, Mirandola held out and even refused to surrender when Julius threatened that the castle would be pillaged after it was taken.

-Finally, on 19 January 1511, Mirandola surrendered.
+On 19 January 1511, Mirandola surrendered.
 Once inside the castle, Julius did his utmost to restrain his troops from pillage and to protect the people.